Restructuring and Redundancy

 Wage Adjustment Regulations 1974

 The Wage Adjustment Regulations 1974 (reprinted in 1977) since revoked, dealt with redundancy in a negative way by restricting both the amount of redundancy compensation and the entitlement of claimants.
-Of particular interest is the reference to severance pay agreements between the Master Builders Federation and the Federation of Labour - see Appendix C (The Appendix can be obtained upon your request).
+Of particular interest is the reference to severance pay agreements between the Master Builders Federation and the Federation of Labour - see Appendix C.

 They provided effectively for one week’s pay (2 percent) for each year of service up to 20 years, and providing a minimum of one year that has been worked.
 The regulations also gave the then Industrial Commission power to approve redundancy agreements which provide better than the regulations - provided there were exceptional circumstances.